AxonIQ/reference-guide/axon-framework/deadlines/deadline-managers.md

 # Deadline Managers

 Deadlines can be scheduled from sagas and aggregates.
 The `DeadlineManager` component is responsible for scheduling deadlines and invoking `@DeadlineHandler`when the deadline is met.
 The `DeadlineManager` can be injected as a resource.
-It has two flavors: `SimpleDeadlineManager` and `QuartzDeadlineManager`
+It has three flavors: `SimpleDeadlineManager`, `JonRunrDeadlineManager` and `QuartzDeadlineManager`

 ## Scheduling a Deadline